lenra-io/docs/src/markdown/lenra-principles.md

-# How does Lenra works ?
+# How does Lenra work ?

 Lenra uses a simple but efficient realtime MVC pattern.
 This means that any changes to the Model will update the view in real time for every connected users.